alvinwan/UniExpect/README.md

 # UniExpect
-UniExpect (UE) offers inline testing for *any* command-line-executable language, effectively making the notion of doctests universal.
+UniExpect (UE) offers inline testing for *any* REPL language, making the notion of doctests more universal and even more versatile.
 There are two immediate benefits to using the UE utility:

-1. With this, code in all languages can be placed directly below executable, easily-checked tests that help to explain a function or class's basic functionality.
+1. With this, code in all supported languages can be placed directly below executable, easily-checked tests that help to explain a function or class's basic functionality.